-There are many acronyms that you should be aware of when it comes to digital marketing for apartments, but NAP is one of the most important.
-NAP stands for Name, Address, and Phone number, and you should focus on how to keep this information consistent across all channels like Facebook, local directories, and your website.
+You should be aware of many acronyms when it comes to digital marketing for apartments, but NAP is one of the most important.
+NAP stands for Name, Address, and Phone number, and you should focus on keeping this information consistent across all channels like Facebook, local directories, and your website.

 While you are at it, you should also put NAP information in the footer of your site.
 Be sure to use the same NAP information throughout your entire website and use the same data in all local directories that you build for your Local SEO strategy.

 Starting a blog for your community is a great way to generate content that will build the power of your main website.
-Creating blog posts about lifestyle, how-to, and answer questions are a great way to introduce new keywords that will attract the right audience and help get you found in search engines.
+Creating blog posts about lifestyle, how-to, and answering common questions is a great way to introduce new keywords to attract the right audience and help get you found in search engines.